yosbelms/react-deco/readme.md

 }
 ```

-With this library will turn the above code into:
+This library will turn the above code into:

 ```tsx
 function ProductTable({products}) {